pippellia-btc/blisk/README.md

 - **Deduplication:** Multiple uploads of the same blob are stored only once.
 Only when all uploaders delete a blob is it removed from disk, saving storage space.

-- **Idempotent operations:** Saving or deleting the same blob multiple times with the same uploader is a no-op.
+- **Idempotent operations:** Saving or deleting the same blob multiple times is a no-op if performed by the same entity.

 ## Limitations